DevOps-and-Cloud-based-Software/assignment-1/README.md

 # Reporting and assessment

 ## Reporting
-At the end of this assignment, each student should write a short report (max 4 pages) to explain the results and lessons learned from the tutorial:
+After the tutorial, each student should write a short report (max 4 pages) to discuss the results and reflect lessons learned:

   * The report should contain:
-    + **Introduction**: List which of the DevOps stages you practiced with this assignment and what are their primary objectives.
+    + **DevOps Practices**: Explain the DevOps stages you practiced during the tutorial and discuss their primary objectives.
-    + **OpenAPI Exercises**: Report on the following exercises (for details see on the Section  [OpenAPI Exercises](#openapi-exercises)):
+    + **OpenAPI Exercises**: Summarize the results of the following exercises (for details, see the Section  [OpenAPI Exercises](#openapi-exercises)):
       - [Define Objects](#define-objects)
       - [Add Delete method](#add-delete-method)
-    + **[MongoDB Integration (Optional)](#mongodb-integration--optional-)**: If you choose to integrate an external database, report on how the modifications you had to make on your code and Dockerfile to connect to DB.
+    + **[MongoDB Integration (Optional)](#mongodb-integration--optional-)**: Explain the modifications you had on your code and Dockerfile to connect to DB.
     + **Question 1**: In the Docker file we use the 'python:3.9-alpine' image as a base image.
 What are the advantages and disadvantages of using the Alpine Linux distribution in Docker?

 ## Assessment